mariemv/az-bicep-hackaton/DAY1/build-pipeline.md

 # Building Azure Resources with Azure Devops CI/CD Pipline

-- First, browse to the repository with your name in the Devops Project [BicepHackaton](https://dev.azure.com/basefarm/BicepHackaton
+1. First, browse to the repository with your name in the Devops Project [BicepHackaton](https://dev.azure.com/basefarm/BicepHackaton
-- Clone this repository in Vistual Studio Code
+2. Clone this repository in Vistual Studio Code
-- Please insure that the deployedby and prefix variables included in your starter repository are correct. </br>
+3. Please insure that the deployedby and prefix variables included in your starter repository are correct. </br>

+Each attendee is provided with a starter repository.
+This starter repostory inclues : </br>

+- A starter pipeline.yaml file in which custom variables need to be set
+- 6 Bicep templates for deploying azure resources
+- 6 resources deploy.yaml file for deploying the Bicep templates

 </br>